 Who struggles with getting it all done?
 Me too!
 That is why I love the simple tips Heidi shares in this book.
 She will whip your day into shape and it may be easier than you thought 😉

 This book is one I would buy for EVERY homeschool mom (if I could afford to…).
 This book breaks down the lies all homeschool moms believe and tells you WHY they are NUTS.
 Todd is also pretty stinking funny so I guarantee you will laugh along the way.
+A must have for every homeschool mom reading list.

 One question I get asked ALL the time is how I manage to work from home on top of homeschooling.
 I broke down HOW I do that and how YOU can too in this book!